 When I joined an online community for UTM—a large discord known as ‘UTM White Van’—I realized my expectations were totally off.
 There was no elitism, people were accepting of even “lowly English majors”, and there was a thriving online community that actively tried to incorporate and accommodate everyone, from future students to alumni.
 They host frequent movie nights and low-stakes small public gatherings and it allowed me to make friends across different campuses and have a place to fall back to when I feel like I’m missing out on the ‘university experience.’

-White Van showed me that I could simultaneously do my part in socially distancing and make friends while getting the ‘university experience’ that I longed for.
+White Van showed me that I could simultaneously do my part in socially distancing and making friends while getting the ‘university experience’ that I longed for.

 Despite being from the University of Toronto in Mississauga, I’ve been able to meet plenty of interesting, charming, and friendly people all the way over in Trinity College.
 Their experience hasn’t been too far from different from mine— which reminded me of how we’re all in this together.
 They, like me, were trapped in a tiny dorm room, listening to those around them partying and living it up like there wasn’t a global pandemic raging around them.
 Like me, they were also disappointed with the university experience, especially knowing all that Trinity College was supposed to offer.
 Trinity was meant to be a small, tight-knit community, with magical High Table dinners and balls, academic gowns, satirical debates, and a dose of elitism.
 The students and staff alike tried their best, but the Zoom recreations of such events seemed half-hearted and impersonal.
 It was a depressing reality for them, being on campus but not getting to do anything that campus was supposed to offer.
 Online groups were harder for them than they were for me, but they still made it through the unprecedented first year with a wonderful group of friends.
 This helped them to see the light at the end of the tunnel, the light that is hopefully this upcoming school year.